 b.
 Insert the other end of the micro tubing into the adjustable stake.

 c.
 Thread the poly riser into the adjustable stake.

 d.
 Thread the micro sprayer into the poly riser.

 - Turn the water on and adjust the flow on each stake as needed.

-- To automate the system, install one of our hose-end timers after the backflow device.
+- To automate the system, install one of DIG's hose end timers after the backflow device.